Code:Breaker

-A 13-episode anime television series was broadcast from October to December 2012.
+A 13-episode anime television series adaptation produced by Kinema Citrus was broadcast from October to December 2012.
 The series was licensed by Funimation, which produced an English dub in 2014.
 The series has since been licensed by Crunchyroll, following its merge with Funimation in 2021.

 Plot

 Riding the bus one day, Sakura Sakurakōji looks out the window to see people being burned alive with a blue fire as a boy her age remains unharmed and stands over the people.
 When she goes back to the site the next day, there are no corpses or evidence of any kind of murder, just a small fire.
 When Sakura goes to class, she discovers the new transfer student is the same boy she saw the day before.
 Sakura soon learns that he is Rei Ōgami, the sixth "Code: Breaker," a special type of assassin with a strange ability and a member of a secret organization that serves the government.